abarton51/BINNs_EQL_Covasim/README.md

-# Learning systems of ODEs for COVASIM with adaptive behvaiors using Biologically-informed Neural Networks
+# Learning systems of ODEs for COVASIM with adaptive behaviors using Biologically-informed Neural Networks
 Equation learning system of ODEs for COVASIM using BINNs.
 Adapted from Xin Li.